sergey-fedorov/demo-shop/README.md

 </p>

 #### DB tests
-Focus on the CRUD operations between application data layer and DB.
+Focus on the application data access layer functionality that is in charge of CRUD operations for communication with DB.

 Mocking: yes, replace the real DB <br/>
 Tools: Testcontainers

 #### External services tests
-Focus on the communication interface with other services.
+Focus on the application functionality that is responsible for communication with other services.

 Mocking: yes, all other services <br/>
 Tools: WireMock